-Instead of walking on eggshells, you want to learn how to validate their feelings (validation is NOT blind agreement) and say no in a way that won’t trigger their fears of abandonment and rejection.
+Instead of walking on eggshells, you want to learn how to validate their feelings (validation is NOT blind agreement) and make sure you’re saying no to someone with borderline personality disorder in a way that won’t trigger their fears of abandonment and rejection.

 Saying No to Someone with Borderline Personality Disorder

-Here are some tips you can use no to someone with BPD.
-Of course, my advice is based on my own experience and may not work for everyone.
+Here are some tips you can use when saying no to someone with borderline personality disorder – without triggering them.
+Of course, my advice is based on my own experience with BPD and may not work for everyone.

 - Clarify if it’s a “hard no” (never happening) or a “not now” (will happen in the near future).
 The word “maybe” can be frustrating and anxiety inducing.
 Try not to use it.
 Be direct whenever possible.

 - Give your side of the story.
 This can help lessen our feelings of abandonment or rejection.
 It can help us talk ourselves out of overthinking the situation or from taking it personally.
 Preventing both can ultimately help us focus on respecting your wants and needs (which are just as important!).
-So for instance, if you’re saying no because of your own anxiety over a certain activity, be open about your feelings so your loved one with BPD can better see things from your perspective instead of getting stuck in their own emotions.
+So for instance, if you’re saying no to someone with borderline personality disorder because of your own anxiety over a certain activity, be open about your feelings so your loved one with BPD can better see things from your perspective instead of getting stuck in their own emotions.

 - If your no is actually “not now,” suggest a few alternate days or times.
 This helps your loved one remember that they still matter and it shows that you care about them just as much as they care about you.
 It also lessens the blow of disappointment and gives them something to look forward to.